RoquetteTenreiro/AbeceraSL-PTQ2022-012681-CropCloudAnalytics-Potato/CropCloudAnalytics/QuerySourceCode_M.md

 ## Overview of CropCloudAnalytics Data Storage and Structuring

-There are six different clusters of queries integrated through a star schema.
-A star schema is a type of database schema commonly used in data warehousing and business intelligence.
-It consists of a central fact table surrounded by one or more dimension tables.
-The key characteristics of a star schema include:
+At Abecera Agricultural Company, we utilize a star schema to analyze farming operations, enabling us to gain valuable insights from our data.
+Within this context, the key components of our star schema include:

-- **Fact Table**: This table contains the quantitative data (measures) for analysis, such as sales amounts or quantities sold.
-It typically includes keys that reference the associated dimension tables.
+- **Fact Table**: This central table contains quantitative data relevant to our farming operations, such as crop yields, irrigation costs, and labor hours.
+It serves as the primary source for analysis and includes keys that reference the associated dimension tables.
-- **Dimension Tables**: These tables contain descriptive attributes related to the facts, such as time, product, customer, and geography.
-Each dimension table is linked to the fact table through a foreign key.
+- **Dimension Tables**: These tables provide descriptive attributes related to the facts, including planting dates, crop varieties, farm locations, and weather conditions.
+Each dimension table connects to the fact table through a foreign key, allowing for detailed analysis from multiple perspectives.
-- **Simplicity**: The star schema is designed for simplicity, making it easy to understand and query.
-The straightforward structure allows for fast query performance and efficient data retrieval.
+- **Simplicity**: The star schema is designed for ease of use, making it straightforward for our team to understand and query the data.
+This simplified structure enhances query performance and accelerates data retrieval, empowering us to make timely decisions.
-- **Denormalization**: Dimension tables are often denormalized, meaning they may contain redundant data to reduce the complexity of queries and improve performance.
+- **Denormalization**: To optimize performance and reduce query complexity, our dimension tables are often denormalized.
+This means they may contain redundant data, streamlining the querying process and enhancing overall efficiency in our data analysis.

+The approach features six distinct clusters of queries, facilitating comprehensive analysis across various dimensions.

 The fact table is **ANALITICA ERP**, which corresponds to the analytical output table exported through SQL from the Hispatec ERP.agro system.
 This step is programmed in SQL to export a table that is over 200 columns wide (each column corresponding to a different field) into the Power Query interface.